maxbarnas/sigkill.dk/writings/semicolons.md

 elides [esoteric languages](https://esolangs.org/), unless they are very notable (like Brainfuck).

+See also the [list of programming languages that do not use curly braces](braces.html).

 Do you know of any languages I've missed?
 Send an email!

 The list